DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 Tip: Log 3 loops this week.
 Name type, note vector, try one move, record effect.

+> Quick callout — Frame widening
+>
+> When trapped in any loop, widen: there is always a larger frame than the loop you’re in.
+Use the Larger-Frame Protocol (Capstone) and re-ask: “From the larger frame, what’s the smallest wise next step?”

 ## Glossary

 #### Core Concepts

 **Manual Override:** The act of consciously choosing your response in a situation where an automatic, programmed reaction would normally take over.
 It is the core skill of conscious living, moving from being a passenger in your life to being the pilot.

+**Autopilot (state):** The default, automated mode of operation where perception, thought, and behavior run on learned programs without conscious choice.
+In running text, use lowercase “autopilot” (e.g., “on autopilot”).

 **NPC (Non-Player Character):** A metaphor for the automated, programmed self.
 It represents the collection of habits, beliefs, and reactive patterns that operate without conscious choice, running on predictable scripts.
 This is a description of a process, not a judgment of a person.